levantina/python/README.md

 1core_matr.py, 1matrice.txt -> The divide_core.py scrip calls for each matrix this other script that performs the k-pruning algorithm on the graph.

+coreb3.py -> All together, given a set of proteins, for each protein this script builds a graph, evaluates the distribution of amino acids, evaluates the k-core decomposition.
+It prints the results on file.